kawmra/rename-layers/README.md

 # How to use

+## Downlaod

+Close this repository or [download as a zip](https://github.com/kawmra/rename-layers/archive/master.zip).

 ## Install and run

 Install this script in Illustrator and execute this script with the layer you want to rename selected.